-A back boiler is a form of central heating, fitted behind a fireplace or stove.
+A back boiler is a form of central heating, fitted behind a fireplace or a stove.
 It provides both heating and hot water.
 Although not as common as it used to be, there are some houses which still use a back boiler.
-Here are some tips that will help you to identify if the fault is something simple or not, and if you’ll you need to call an engineer.
+Here are some tips that will help you to identify if the fault is something simple or not, and if you need to call an engineer.

 If you are not getting hot water from your back boiler, then there are two things you should check before calling for an engineer:

 A back boiler that is not providing hot water does not always need an engineer to fix it.
 The problem could be as simple as a timer or programme control that has not been correctly switched on.
 If this is the case, then you just have to reset it.

 2. Check for unusual symbols on the display

 Look for any symbols on the display that are not usually there and consult the user manual if there is something different showing.
 The timer could have an override feature.
 Or, it could be set at the wrong time if the clocks have changed.
 It can simply be a matter of resetting the time and date.

 Most back boilers (and all new ones) have a thermostat to control the temperature.
 Sometimes, this is turned off, causing a problem with the hot water.
 If all the switches are set to ‘on’, then try turning on a hot water tap to see if there is a constant water supply.

 If the water mains is off, then the boiler will not function.
 Check that all stop taps are fully open.
 Having made sure that all controls are switched on and that the water supply is constant, if you are still not getting hot water then the best option is to call an engineer.

 Checks to the timer/programme controller settings and if these are all properly set, try turning up the room thermostat.
 If all the boiler switches are turned on, the timer/programme controller is working correctly and the room thermostats are turned up, then this could be a bigger problem, and you should call out an expert.

 Combination and conventional boiler repairsCheck all switches and thermostats